Policy Learning with Observational Data: Implementation and Experiments

 In order to choose tree depth and, more broadly, to evaluate the accuracy of the policy learning procedure, we recommend cross-validation.
 We randomly divide the data into $K$ folds $\set_k$, $k = 1, \, ..., \, K$ and, for each fold, learn a policy $\hpi^{(-k)}(\cdot)$ using all but the data in $\set_k$.
 Here, we use $K = 10$.
 Finally, we estimate improvement over a random baseline as

-Table \ref{tab:holdout_advantage} shows the estimated improvement of our depth-1 and -2 trees, as well as two baselines: A variant of the inverse-propensity weighted method of \citet{kitagawa2015should} using the propensities used to construct \eqref{eq:grf-score}, as well as a causal forest policy that does not obey our functional form restriction, and simply treats all samples with \smash{$\htau^{(-i)}(X_i) > C$}.
+Table \ref{tab:holdout_advantage} shows the estimated improvement of our depth-1 and -2 trees, as well as two baselines: A variant of the inverse-propensity weighted method of \citet{kitagawa2015should} using the propensities used to construct \eqref{eq:grf-score}, as well as a plug-in policy that does not obey our functional form restriction, and simply treats all samples with \smash{$\htau^{(-i)}(X_i) > C$}.
 Our depth-2 trees achieve markedly better performance than the depth-1 trees.
-Interestingly, the depth-2 also closely matches the performance of the unconstrained causal forest estimator.
+Interestingly, the depth-2 tree is also competitive with the unconstrained plug-in estimator.
 Based on this analysis, we prefer the depth-2 tree in Figure \ref{fig:tree}.

 One potential concern with this analysis is that our evaluation hinges on validity of the selection-on-observables assumption, as well as accuracy of the doubly robust scores \smash{$\hGamma_i$} from \eqref{eq:grf-score}.
-To assuage this concern, we also computed a version of the improvement measure \eqref{eq:CV_advantage}, but with scores \smash{$\hGamma_i$} computed using the true treatment propensities obtained by considering county membership.
-As seen in the second rightmost column of Table \ref{tab:holdout_advantage}, our feasible evaluation discussed above gave the correct ordering for the methods, but was somewhat optimistic in terms of the quality of the learned policies.
+To assuage this concern, we also computed a version of the improvement measure \eqref{eq:CV_advantage}, but with scores \smash{$\hGamma_i^*$} computed using the true per-county treatment fractions as in \eqref{eq:grf-score-oracle}: